stefaniabergljot/mancala-reiknigreind/README.md

 ## Board state
-The board is represented as a 14-element array.array.
+The board is represented as a 14-element `array.array`.
 We can visualize the intitial state as:
 ```
                      Player 1